Thursday, 25 June 2009.

 Philip Alexander (Prof. of Post-Biblical Jewish Studies and Co-Director of the Centre for Jewish Studies, University of Manchester), Did the Rabbinic movement lose the West ?
 Reflections on the fate of Greek-speaking Judaism after 70 CE.

-E. Gillian Clark (Prof. of Ancient History and Head of Subject - Classics & Ancient History - University of Bristol), Augustine and the Septuagint
+E. Gillian Clark (Prof. of Ancient History and Head of Subject - Classics & Ancient History - University of Bristol), Augustine and the Septuagint.

-Hannah M. Cotton (Shalom Horowitz Prof. of Classics, Hebrew University of Jerusalem), The Conception of Jesus and the Documents from the Judaean Desert
+Hannah M. Cotton (Shalom Horowitz Prof. of Classics, Hebrew University of Jerusalem), The Conception of Jesus and the Documents from the Judaean Desert.

 Martin D. Goodman (Prof. of Jewish Studies and Fellow of Wolfson College, University of Oxford), Tolerance of variety within Judaism in the Early Roman empire.